gmartin1603/tcr-parking/requirements/Parking-and-Ordering.md

 - Track privously denied VIP/Donor requests.
 - Track remade orders and the reason for the remake so that they can see if there is a pattern of remade orders.
 E.g. "Customers order is picked up by name then someone else comes for an order with a code for the order."

-## Frontend
+## User Stories

+### Customer
+- As a customer, I want to reserve a parking spot in advance so that I can have a guaranteed spot when I arrive.
+- As a customer, I want to order my food in advance so that I can skip the line at the concession stand.
+- As a customer, I want to see my parking spot reservation and food order so that I can verify that it is correct.
+- As a customer, I want to see the number of parking spots that are available so that I can know if I can drive up and park.
+- As a customer, I want to pay for my parking spot and/or food order in advance so that I can have a contactless experience.
+- As a customer, I want the parking attendant to be able to assist me with paying for my parking spot after I've parked.

+### Parking Lot Attendant
-The frontend will be a web application that will be used by customers to reserve a parking spot and order food.
-The frontend will also be used by parking lot attendants to see the parking spots that are reserved and the parking spots that are available.
-The frontend will also be used by concession stand workers to see the food orders that need to be prepared.
+- As a parking lot attendant, I want to see the parking spots that are reserved and the parking spots that are available so that I can direct customers to the correct parking spot.
+- As a parking lot attendant, I want to see the number of parking spots that are available so that I can know how many drive up spaces can be sold.

+### Concession Stand Worker
+- As a concession stand worker, I want to see the food orders that need to be prepared so that I can prepare the food orders.
+- As a concession stand worker, I want to scan a QR code provided by the customer to mark the order as picked up and tell me what order to give the customer.
+- As a concession stand worker, I want multiple ways to identify the customer's order so that I can ensure that the correct order is given to the customer.
+- As a concession stand worker, I want an easy way to note issues so accruate data is tracked and issues are corrected.
+- As a concession stand worker, I want a clean low clutter interface for the order queue so that I can quickly and easily see what needs to be done.
+- As a concession stand worker, I want to be able to see orders that have been picked up but NOT on the same screen as orders that are still waiting to be picked up.

+### Admin
+- As an admin, I want to track remade orders and the reason for the remake so that I can see if there is a pattern of remade orders.

 ## Backend